Lhx94As/Awesome-Spoken-Language-Identification/README.md

 11.2 [Spoken Language Recognition with Cluster-Based Modeling](https://ieeexplore.ieee.org/document/9747515)
 11.3 [Improved Language Identification Through Cross-Lingual Self-Supervised Learning](https://arxiv.org/pdf/2107.04082.pdf)

+>Meta AI's work which extends wav2vec to LID, showing that XLSR-53 (multilingual wav2vec 2.0) is better than monolingual one and is able to achieve high accuracy with even very limited data for finetuning.
+This work also discussed the aggregation strategies (i.e., pooling layer), this part shows that mean + max + min is the best, which is a bit different from our experience that mean + std. pooling is better.

 **Odyssey 2022**:
 12.1 [Enhancing Language Identification using Dual-mode Model with Knowledge Distillation](https://www.isca-speech.org/archive/pdfs/odyssey_2022/liu22c_odyssey.pdf)
 >Dual-mode LID, one for general speech, the other for its short clips.
 Show high performance improvement on both long and short-utterance LID.